 The Company operates a vertically integrated power portfolio.
 At the first instance the generation assets are used to cover the open retail fixed price commitments.
 Where the market price risk is covered by the production of the CHPPs, the natural gas procurement costs and carbon emission costs are hedged forward.
-The Group's electricity generation portfolio does not fully cover the needs of the electricity supply portfolio, thus throughout the year approximately one third of the Group's annual electricity supply to the retail sector is subject to market price risk.
-The Group uses financial derivative contracts to mitigate electricity market price risk for the part of its supply portfolio without generation asset coverage and for fixing of natural gas procurement costs.
+About 80 per-cent of the Group's electricity generation portfolio is used for covering the retail segment fixed price commitments.
+Group's generation portfolio does not fully cover the needs of the electricity supply portfolio due to deviations in production and retail consumption profiles, thus throughout the year approximately 20% of the Group's annual electricity supply to the retail sector is subject to market price risk.
+The Group monitors power portfolio's risk metrics and uses financial derivative contracts to partially mitigate electricity market price risk for the remaining part of its supply portfolio without generation asset coverage and for fixing of natural gas procurement costs.